ReymundBautista/blog/content/post/2020-04-06-aws-provision-blog.md

 left out the first character.
 This ends up being a painfully slow process to troubleshoot because if you've ever iterated with CloudFront, you'll know that changes usually take 5-10 minutes to replicate.
 As I was running out of options, I eventually ran this command to test the syntax of a Node script:
+&nbsp;

 ```bash
     $ node --check index.js
 ```

 This check revealed that I had left out a single quote mark.
 SMH.
+&nbsp;

 ## Conclusion
 This is actually a fairly simple setup now that I've learned my lessons.
 Like a